vemarsas/FLUIDOMOS/README.md

 Regarding the first point, the result deriving from the migration of DELIS (implemented on a cloud architecture) to an architecture that uses the fluid computing continuum paradigm will emerge (FLUIDOMOS).
 The realization, testing, usage, and performance evaluation of FLUIDOMOS will constitute a validation test of the FLUIDOS platform and its features/functions/services from a use case that can contribute to demonstrating the benefits of using FLUIDOS.

+>In this repository you can find all the information and guides to  create the infrastructure of the FLUIDOMOS project, which uses a K3S multi-cluster environment based on FLUIDOS and LIQO, as well as all the YAML distributions, will be used to implement DELIS execution in this environment.